RobertMHana/ETF_2021/README.md

 ## Injector_Characterization:
     What is this?
         A Vivado FPGA project (There is no software SDK component.)
+        The resource utilization of the Injector is characterized here.
     What results in the paper does this correspond to?
         Injector_Characterization was used to find the Utilization of the Injector IP.
     How to get the results?